Dice

 Pot Liquor

-In Southern and Appalachian speech, "pot likker" (or "pot liquor") is the rich, flavorful liquid left after cooking greens such as collards, turnips, or mustard.
-Often sopped up with cornbread, it’s a beloved staple of Southern cooking.
+In Southern and Appalachian cooking, "pot likker" (or "pot liquor") refers to the nutrient-rich, flavorful liquid left after simmering greens such as collards, turnips, mustard, or kale.
+Often 'sopped up' with cornbread, it’s a beloved staple of Southern cooking.

 #SouthernWords #Appalachia #FoodandDrink #Southern